pdavinunes/pdavinunes/README.md

 I'm developer at Nubo, working mainly with Node.js, Python, Go and AWS.

  - 📌 Skills: Node.js, Flutter, TypeScript, VueJS
- - 🎯 Focus in Back-end and Mobile
+ - 🎯 Focus in Back-end
  - 📚 Currently learning about serverless architectures
- - 👨🏽‍💻 Goal: Always be better than i was yesterday
+ - 👨🏽‍💻 Goal: Always be better than I was yesterday